timothy-taylor/bvwtgt/index.md

 [{ music can be found on bandcamp }](https://tgtmusic.bandcamp.com/) or [{ streamed on spotify }](https://open.spotify.com/artist/5pJDAJfpQWFQJVOB16Gx70?si=XUQiPH22QduDUyMmuIjV6g)

 *There has been a common thread throughout my life for the need to examine the constructed world.
-That is: the structures we create around us and boundaries we shared with nature, the way we partition things, and the different cultures/philosophies behind those things.
-I have always been sensitive to it.*
+That is: the structures we create around us and boundaries we share with nature, and the different cultures/philosophies behind those partitions.*

 contact @ tim [at] bvwtgt [dot] xyz